Jason2Brownlee/blog/content/posts/ghostwriting-offer.md

 It's hard I guess.

-I need to re-read the category pirates books.
+I need to re-read the category pirates books, e.g. "[The 22 Laws of Category Design](https://www.goodreads.com/book/show/157555853-the-22-laws-of-category-design)".

+Maybe I should read "[Becoming a Category of One](https://www.goodreads.com/book/show/1590116.Becoming_a_Category_of_One)" by Joe Calloway.

+From his book:

+> Don’t strive to be a leader in your category.
+Create a differ- ent category, and be the only one in it.
+That’s the idea behind Becoming a Category of One.